Footballer Neymar Accused of Rape Charge In Brazil

 The UK Media Reported It To Support Their Propaganda Mission Despite There Being No Evidence

-A rape allegation against Brazilian soccer star, Neymar, has led to the demonstration of his accuser.
+A rape allegation against Brazilian soccer star, Neymar, has led his accuser being exposed.

 In May 2019, 26 year old model Najila Trindade Mender de Souza accused Neymar of raping her in a Paris hotel room.
 She reported the rape two weeks after it supposedly occurred.